nistur/bod2obj/Readme.md

 ## Quick and dirty tool to convert X3 .bod files to OBJ for 3D printing.

-No, really, it is probably the worst code I've ever written.
+~~No, really, it is probably the worst code I've ever written.
 Don't judge me on this please.
-I may tidy it up and make it a nice tool.
+I may tidy it up and make it a nice tool.~~ __I have since tidied the code up a little.
+It's still not my best code, but it's at least not quite as offensive.
+I'm quite happy with the general architecture and design, even if there are still some crusty leftover bits from my initial file format experiments.
+Also, currently lacking comments...__

-It currently doesn't support something in some ships, and will just fail on ships like the Colossus.
-It also doesn't yet support scene files, so larger ships won't have their hangers etc.
+~~It currently doesn't support something in some ships, and will just fail on ships like the Colossus.~~ It also doesn't yet support scene files, so larger ships won't have their hangers etc.
-Both of these are things that will be fixed.
+Both of these are things that will be fixed. __I have fixed the reason that it was failing on some ships, which was that apparently they were multi-part, where my original code assumed only one part and had zero error checking.
+Still haven't parsed scene files yet though.__

 It doesn't support exporting normals, texture data, collision volumes, or anything other than pure geometry, as I currently don't need this.
-It seems fairly simple to add, but unless it's needed, I won't add it.
+It seems fairly simple to add, but unless it's needed, I won't add it. __This is a slight lie.
+I don't need it, but retrieving some of this data is trivial, so I do extract it, even if I don't do anything with it right now.__

 This has been tested running in msys2 on Windows 10, compiling with GCC 11.2.0.
 I make zero promises that it will work elsewhere.